Lane Nakano

 Lane Nakano (March 16, 1925 – April 28, 2005) was a former American combat soldier turned actor.

 Early life

 Nakano grew up in the Boyle Heights neighborhood of Los Angeles, California.
-Nakano has two brothers, Frank and Lyle and two sisters, May and Lucy.
+Nakano had two brothers, Frank and Lyle and two sisters, May and Lucy.

-Nakano's family adopted legendary Marine Corps combat interpreter Guy Gabaldon at age 12.
+Nakano's family unofficially adopted legendary Marine Corps combat interpreter Guy Gabaldon at age 12.
 Gabaldon was awarded the Navy Cross for his heroic actions on Saipan and Tinian islands during World War II which included saving the lives of many Japanese civilians on the two islands.

 World War II

 During World War II, following the signing of Executive Order 9066, Nakano and his family were interned at the Heart Mountain Relocation Center in Wyoming.

 Career

 Military

 While Nakano was in the Heart Mountain Relocation Center, he volunteered for service in the U.S. Army.
-Nakano and his brother were assigned to the legendary and much decorated, 442nd Regimental Combat Team.
+Nakano and his brother were assigned to the legendary and much decorated 442nd Regimental Combat Team.